exercism/javascript/exercises/concept/assembly-line/.docs/instructions.md

 Implement the `assertHasId` function, that will throw an `Error` if an object is missing the `id` property.

-If an object does have the `id` property, it should return `undefined`.
+If an object does have the `id` property, it should not return anything.

 ```javascript
 assertHasId({id:42,color:"red"})